-Janet Jackson Goes Makeup Free At The Airport Ahead Of Australian Tour
+Janet Jackson Goes Makeup-Free At The Airport Ahead Of Australian Tour

 “Hey you guys, I’m at the airport and I’m so excited.
 I can’t wait to see you in Australia.
 See you soon,” she said in the video, smiling.

 In the clip, Jackson appears completely makeup-free.
-She has on a black cap that has the word “equality” written in white in capital letters with a full stop.
+She has on a black cap that has the word “equality” written in white capital letters, followed by a period.
 She is sporting her curly locks down and is wearing a black sweater.

-It seems the video was taken on a private jet that is starting to set off onto the runway.
+It seems the video was taken on a private jet that is starting to set off on the runway.

-Janet is flying to the country from London, U.K., as she geotags the post letting fans know where she is.
+Janet is flying to the country from London, U.K., as she geotags the post, letting fans know where she is.

 The “What Have You Done For Me Lately” icon has been spending a lot of time in London recently and has been with her team.
-Over the weekend, she uploaded a fierce photo of herself with her makeup artist and one of her dancers who are likely to be flying on the same jet as her, per The Inquisitr.
+Over the weekend, she uploaded a fierce photo of herself with her makeup artist and one of her dancers, who are likely to be flying on the same jet as she is, per The Inquisitr.
 The photo achieved over 62,000 likes, proving to be a hit with her fans.

 As for her recent video upload, it seems to have gone down well with her followers, racking up more than 35,200 views and over 13,700 likes within two hours.